 Your Middle East is a grassroots movement and an agent for positive change in the MENA region.

-Through our media platform and events we connect people within and outside the region and put a spotlight on key issues shaping its future.
+Through our media platform, events and educational initiatives we connect people within and outside the region and put a spotlight on key issues shaping its future.

 When you browse your daily newspaper or watch the evening news, most of what you are going to see from the Middle East has to do with violence and other forms of conflict.
 The region is portrayed as one with little diversity.
 Here at Your Middle East, we find that coverage very disturbing; it is incomplete, often biased, and lacks nuance.

 We are a Swedish non-profit organisation (full name: Your Middle East Foundation), founded by a group of people who have no direct or indirect affiliations or vested interests in the MENA region.

 While we remain politically neutral, our value base is built on the UN Charter of Human Rights.

 Our work is funded through a transparent network of crowd, corporate, governmental and non-governmental partnerships, donations and advertisement.

 Your Middle East is a young, innovative organisation that challenges existing structures and looks for new paths with the aim to change MENA societies and the world for the better.